Contact

 info@bernhard-heiliger-stiftung.de

 One year after the artist's death, the Bernhard Heiliger Foundation was established on 25 October 1996.
 The non-profit foundation under private law has set itself the goal of researching Bernhard Heiliger's artistic legacy in a scholarly manner.
-This includes the collection and archiving of documents related to his work, as well as the conservation and restoration of his extensive estate, which includes sculptures, reliefs, drawings and assemblages.
-In addition, the foundation aims to present Heiliger's works and support external exhibitions through loans.
-The foundation is based in the artist's former studio on Käuzchensteig in Berlin-Dahlem, where Bernhard Heiliger lived and worked as an artist from January 1949.
-In 2013, the Bernhard Heiliger Foundation established Atelierhaus Dahlem gGmbH as its sole subsidiary.
-The Kunsthaus Dahlem, which is run by this company, is an exhibition centre for German post-war modernism (East and West) that is funded by the cultural administration of the state of Berlin.
+This includes collecting and archiving documents related to his work, as well as conserving and restoring his extensive estate, which includes sculptures, reliefs, drawings and assemblages.
+The foundation also endeavours to present Heiliger's works and support external exhibitions with loans.

 In the venerable walls of a former brewery in Berlin-Neukölln, the KINDL - Centre for Contemporary Art unfolds a fascinating variety of installations, performances, paintings and other artistic forms of expression.